 If you have no debt and money saved in the bank, you can take advantage of opportunities that come your way.

 Whether that means a great sale on airfare for a vacation to visit family or the possibility of investing in a company, opportunity makes life more exciting and fun.
 Don’t let debt block your opportunities.

 Debt decreases the amount you save for retirement by robbing you of potential savings.
 We’ve all seen the charts that show how money accrues interest over time.

-If you put the money that you have to spend on debt interest into savings instead, you would be able to save a lot of money towards retirement.
+If you put the money you have to spend on debt interest into savings instead, you could save a lot towards retirement.

 Even the debt you go into buying non-essentials could be used towards retirement savings.

 Putting your extra pennies towards retirement instead of using them to pay off debt could mean the difference between a comfortable retirement and a stressful retirement where you are still stretching to make ends meet.

 Making the ability to purchase a home harder

 Debt will affect your future by making it more challenging to purchase a home.

 Debt can prevent you from getting a home loan due to poor financial health.
 It can also result in a lower loan amount available from banks and a higher interest rate, making your home’s overall cost significantly higher.